Vice President of Development, Regional Food Bank of OklahomaCompany: Regional Food Bank of Oklahoma

 - Successful capital campaign experience.

-- Strong organizational and management skills.
-A management style that empowers staff promotes teamwork, enhances creativity and motivation, and builds consensus.
+- Strong organizational, management and team building skills.
+A management style that empowers staff, promotes teamwork, enhances creativity and motivation, and builds consensus.

 - Exceptional written and verbal communication skills, professional appearance.